Stephanie Patterson

 Partner

-As an expert in capital transactions, property development, acquisitions and disposals, residential land subdivisions, commercial, retail and industrial leasing, and large-scale infrastructure projects, Sarah has a proven track record of success in delivering complex and challenging projects.
+As an expert in capital transactions, property development, acquisitions and disposals, residential land subdivisions and master-planned communities, commercial, retail and industrial leasing, and large-scale infrastructure projects, Sarah has a proven track record of success in delivering complex and challenging projects.

 Sarah is also passionate about mentoring and dedicated to guiding the next generation of professionals.
 She’s actively involved in several mentoring initiatives and is recognised for her deep commitment to supporting and developing her peers.